Blog

 Track your TFSA with Sharesight

-Canadian investors can automatically track their tax-free savings account (TFSA) in a Sharesight portfolio, inclusive of cash deposits and withdrawals as well as income from investments in stocks, ETFs and mutual funds.
-This makes it easy to track the performance of all your investments in one place, while taking advantage of Sharesight’s award-winning performance, dividend tracking and tax reporting.
+If you’re a Canadian investor, you can automatically track your tax-free savings account (TFSA) with Sharesight, inclusive of cash deposits and withdrawals, as well as income from investments in stocks, ETFs and mutual funds.
+This allows you to track the performance of all your investments in one place, while leveraging Sharesight’s award-winning performance, dividend tracking and tax reporting.
 To learn more about TFSAs and how you can track them in Sharesight, keep reading.

 Track your TFSA with Sharesight